krig/tinyhorse/README.md

 * Game is a single screen showing a top-down green field of grass.
 * Each player controls a horse that can walk around using arrow keys.
 * Others can connect to same server, everyone sees everyone.

+* Randomly, once in a while, an apple will appear on the play field.
+* Walk over an apple to collect it.
+* The number of collected apples will appear above the horses' head.